MBSck/ppdmod/notes.md

 [] Make function that gives stuff like 'eval_model' automatically docstrings

 ## Done
+[x] Ignore the error outputs for zero division
 [x] Fix scaling of correlated flux plotting
 [x] Check the plotting for the different epochs
 [x] Add the component info to the write_out